 - Allows too many people to reside in the rental unit

-The act also specifies additional reasons for terminating a tenancy that have nothing to do with what the tenant did or didn’t do.
-More often, they are called ‘no fault’ reasons.
+The act also specifies additional reasons for terminating a tenancy that has nothing to do with what the tenant did or didn’t do.
+More often, they are called ‘no-fault’ reasons.
 Examples include:

 - When you plan to carry out major renovations or repairs that require a building permit.
 Usually, you won’t proceed with such work unless the rental property is empty.